Trump Supporters Furious Kiefer Sutherland ‘Designated Survivor’ Promo Showed Presidential Assassination During ABC Interview

 — BPSNightmare #NoOn2 (@BPSNightmare) January 26, 2017

-Other media has also annoyed Trump supporters by commenting on how Designated Survivor has once again put Kiefer in a “well-timed” position with a starring role in a topical program.
+Other media have also annoyed Trump supporters by commenting on how Designated Survivor has once again put Kiefer in a “well-timed” position with a starring role in a topical program.
 Sutherland is perhaps best known for 24, a show about terrorism prevention that premiered just two months after 9/11.
 Deadline published an article a few days after the election arguing that the actor’s character, Secretary of Housing and Urban Development Tom Kirkman, shared similarities to Trump as “a political outsider with no military background who has never held an elected position.”

 “With 24 and Designated Survivor, the parallels to real life were unintentional, yet the timing of both Sutherland-starring shows is pretty remarkable.
 Designated Survivor just premiered on ABC this fall, during the final leg of the Presidential campaign, and has been given a full-season pickup.”

 Like most Hollywood stars, Kiefer is no fan of Donald Trump himself.
 He has compared him to George Wallace, a former Alabama governor and unsuccessful presidential candidate who ran as both as a Democrat and later as an independent.
-While Wallace later recanted his racist positions against African Americans, he was a vocal proponent of segregation during his campaign, using campaign signs that threatened that “blacks vowed to take over America.”
-Sutherland, who was born in London to Canadian parents but lives in the U.S., told The Daily Beast that he feared that the same rhetoric was being used in the 2016 elections.
+While Wallace later recanted his racist positions against African-Americans, he was a vocal proponent of segregation during his campaign, using campaign signs that threatened that “blacks vowed to take over America.”
+Sutherland, who was born in London to Canadian parents but lives in the U.S., told the Daily Beast that he feared that the same rhetoric was being used in the 2016 elections.

-“Wallace managed to garner [nine million] Republican votes spewing kind of similar rhetoric to that of Donald Trump… In my lifetime I have watched things, in the last ten, fifteen years, move backwards which is unfortunate.
+“Wallace managed to garner [9 million] Republican votes spewing kind of similar rhetoric to that of Donald Trump… In my lifetime I have watched things, in the last ten, fifteen years, move backwards which is unfortunate.
 The ease with which racist comments fly on the Internet, and how they’re accepted—it’s a crime in this country, the fact that it’s not enforced by any of the major carriers, Google, that those people aren’t summarily dismissed from being able to use the Internet.”

 It’s not the first time that TV has stirred up controversy for mentioning the designated survivor scenario this year.
 CNN detailed what would take place if Trump was assassinated during his inauguration, which irked some viewers so much that they marked the video as inappropriate for inciting terrorism.
 AOL reported that one commenter called the report “distasteful and even treasonable.”